MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/manage-work-items.md

 1. **Work Item Type**: Customize the work item type used by your project.
 This customization affects only the work item type.
 For more information, see [Add and manage work item types](../../organizations/settings/work/customize-process-work-item-type.md).
 1. **Work Item Template**: Create custom work item templates used by your team based on existing work items.
 Custom work item templates allow you to prepopulate values in commonly used fields.
 For more information, see, [Use work item templates](work-item-template.md).

 With the appropriate organization-level permissions, you can create customized inherited *process templates*.
 All projects that use the customized process template get the customizations made to that process.
-You can customize which work item types are included in the process template and customize the work item attributes.
-For more information, see [About process customization and inherited processes](../../organizations/settings/work/inheritance-process-model.md).
+You can customize which work item types are included in the process template and customize the work item template form.
+For more information, see [About process customization and inherited processes](../../organizations/settings/work/inheritance-process-model.md) and [Customize a process template](../../reference/process-templates/customize-process.md).

 ## Delete work items